Collie vs Coton de Tulear: Complete Comparison (2026)

 Health and Lifespan Comparison

 Collie has a typical lifespan of 12-14 years, while Coton de Tulear lives approximately 15-19 years.
 Health profiles differ significantly between these dogs.
-Collie is predisposed to Genetic Conditions, Other Eye Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Coton de Tulear faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
+Collie is predisposed to Genetic Conditions, Other Eye Conditions, specific genetic predispositions that regular veterinary screening can catch early, with associated veterinary costs for monitoring and treatment.
+Coton de Tulear faces its own health challenges including orthopedic problems such as ligament injuries and other genetic predispositions.
 Collie has 3 documented predispositions compared to 2 for Coton de Tulear, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health